qiime2/paper2/sphinx_docs/index.rst

     The values in `animations_gradient` represent the age in months.
 In this category samples with no longitudinal data are set to 0, note that all values have to be numeric in order for the animation to be displayed.
-As for the `animations_subject` category, this includes unique identifiers for each subject.
+The `animations_subject` category includes unique identifiers for each subject.
 Put together, these two categories will result in animated traces on a per-individual basis.